 Depression doesn’t have to keep you in bed all day, exhausted at the thought of having to deal with anything or anyone in the world.
 You don’t have to explode with anger when your buttons are pushed, ruining your relationships with the people you love the most.
 You don’t have to live a life cycle of procrastination followed by crisis management, making everyone around you miserable as you drag them into your panic induced fiasco.
 And you don’t have to fear that you will always, always be alone and unloved because there is just something innately, irreparably wrong with you that can never be fixed.
 There’s nothing wrong with you that can’t be fixed.

 I’ve walked women through the process of self-evaluation and seen them walk away in only one session free from a history of nightmares.
 I have worked with women through inexplicable panic attacks and guided them through their own thoughts and emotions, resulting in them uncovering their own conflicting beliefs that had kept them in a self-destructive cycle for a lifetime.
 I have helped women confront the awful truths of physical, emotional and sexual abuse at the hands of people who were supposed to protect them, not try to destroy them, and have seen them rise from the ashes to live a life filled with security and free from fear.
 I’ve walked women through the aftermath of discovering their spouse had cheated on them, and all of the emotional shrapnel that it brought up in them, and see them completely change directions and have their marriage not restored, but rebuilt on the foundation of God’s principles.

-I’m Penny Haynes, and I help Christian women gain self-control over their emotions and actions so they can fulfill God’s purpose for their lives.
+I’m Penny Haynes, and I help Christian women break free from depression, anxiety, addiction and unhealthy behavior so they can finally enjoy life and fulfill God’s purpose for them.
 I am like a sharp shooter who picks off what’s stressing you out.
 I will lead you step by step away from your “Crazified” life to one filled with peace, joy and righteousness.
 If you are ready, then let’s RESET your Life Patterns starting now.